 The Catracha Project was started in the Bay Area by local resident, Mayra Orellana-Powell in 2010.
 Mayra was born and raised in Santa Elena, Honduras.
 In 2011 she imported 45 bags of coffee from 13 farmers from Santa Elena, Honduras.
 In 2018 she imported 417 bags of coffee from 75 farmers.

-This is our fourth year supporting the Catracha Project.
-This is our third year purchasing from Gumercindo Ventura.
+This is our fifth year supporting the Catracha Project.
+This is our fourth year purchasing from Gumercindo Ventura.
 Gumercindo and his wife, Elsa Vasquez, are solely responsible for the production of this amazing coffee and receive 100% of the profits from the exported green coffee.
 They not only maintain their own small farm, but also control their own wet-mill.
 They started coffee farming as a way to support their family of six and provide educational opportunities for their children.

 Learn more about Catracha Coffee Co. at https://www.catrachacoffee.com